 The second photo of the LCD shows the furnace to be ON based on the current temperature.
 The Set Temp is at 80 degrees, and the current temperature is 75 degrees, so the furnace will be turned on.
 Notice the Mode currently reads “MAN.”
 This means the thermostat is in MANUAL Mode, instead of PROGRAM Mode.
 Some digital thermostats have a “HOLD” feature to temporarily disable the current program.
 On this one you just switch to MANUAL Mode and the thermostat ignores programming.

 As for the programming, you should start by familiarizing yourself with the 2 main chips used in this project, the DS1302 and the DS1620.
 A great way to learn about interfacing these chips to the BS2 is through Parallax’s StampWorks kit.
 If you cannot afford the whole kit or you have much of what’s in it, then I’d still recommend downloading the StampWorks Manual, just for the sheer amount of information it contains.
 It covers a lot!

-The entire Main section of the program is nothing more than a series of GOSUB statements to subroutines which handle each of the important tasks; Get_Time, Show_Time, Get_Temp, Show_Temp, etc. (see source code).
+The entire Main section of the program is nothing more than a series of GOSUB statements to subroutines which handle each of the important tasks; Get_Time, Show_Time, Get_Temp, Show_Temp, etc (see source code).
 Each subroutine does it part, then the program jumps to the next, looping back to the first one after the last has been completed.
-If you use any of the information or code provided on this page, or if you have any ideas, comments or suggestions, please comment below.

 Digital Thermostat by Chris Savage – Savage///Circuits is licensed under a Creative Commons Attribution 3.0 Unported License.